akando42/full-stack-sohei/README.md

 ```

 ## Immediate Tasks
-[X] Write Sample JSON API for Event
-[ ] Query JSON from FaunaDB using Netlify Function
+[X] Query Event Detail by ID from FaunaDB.
+[X] Load Event Detail to Individual Event Page.
+    - Get the ID from Individual Data package.
+    - Get the ID from Server Data Package.

+[ ] Create New Event and Add to Database
-[ ] Loading JS Content from API to Event Page
+[ ] Write Content for Philosophy Page

 ## Animations
 [Animation]